.avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple Snowflake use-cases—from platform setup and migrations to automation, security, and cost controls—and enables us to deliver high-quality Snowflake solutions and setups for clients.
+This experience helped us accumulate significant knowledge across multiple Snowflake use-cases—from platform setup and migrations to automation, security, observability, and cost controls—and enables us to deliver high-quality Snowflake solutions and setups for clients.

 Some of the things we can help you do with Snowflake include: